 Where Is Marijuana Legal?

-Cannabis is currently legal in six places in the United States: Alaska, California, Colorado, Oregon, Washington State, and Washington, D.C.
+Cannabis is currently fully legal in ten places in the United States: Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont, Washington State, and Washington, D.C.

 Voters made marijuana legal in Colorado and Washington State in 2012, the first states in the nation to implement such laws, while Alaskans and Oregonians voted to legalize in November 2014.
 The District of Columbia passed a legalization proposal in the same election, and officials there have lifted all penalties for simple possession, though Congress could still try to interfere with that law.
 California, Nevada, Maine, and Massachusetts all voted to legalize the recreational use of marijuana at the ballot in 2016.